bitshares/dev.bitshares.works/docs/bts_guide/accounts/index_account.rst

 BitShares Accounts
 ********************

-In BitShares, you can create an account relatively easily by using the BitShares UI wallet.
-The account comes with the Private/public keys.
-You should keep the information safe.
-Also, BitShares account gives you some benefits (i.e., Lifetime Membership (LTM) and Referral Program) and important roles (i.e., voting).
-We recommend you to read through BitShares Accounts information to learn more.
+In BitShares Blockchain, you can create an account relatively easily by using BitShares UI wallet.
+As a default, you will create a Cloud Wallet.
+You can imagine the Cloud Wallet smiler to your normal bank account.
+You remember your account name and a password and the bank manage and save your funds for you.

+After you create, a BitShares wallet and an account.
+We recommend you to look through the BitShares wallet options and functionalities.
+In this section, we introduce you some of the important functionalities to get familiar with.

 -------------------